-Excel: View hyperlink result at top of viewing area in Excel 2007
+MS Excel 2007: View hyperlink result at top of viewing area

-Also learn how to view a hyperlink result at the top of the viewing area in Excel 2003/XP/2000/97.
+This Excel tutorial explains how to set up a spreadsheet so that the result of a hyperlink is displayed at the top of the viewing area in Excel 2007 (with screenshots and step-by-step instructions).

 I want the cell that the hyperlink refers to be displayed in the next row after the frozen rows.
 Can this be done?